metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_cluster_v1_manifest.md

 - `backup` (Attributes) Specifies the backup configuration of the Cluster. (see [below for nested schema](#nestedatt--spec--backup))
 - `cluster_def` (String) Specifies the name of the ClusterDefinition to use when creating a Cluster.
 This field enables users to create a Cluster based on a specific ClusterDefinition.
 Which, in conjunction with the 'topology' field, determine: - The Components to be included in the Cluster. - The sequences in which the Components are created, updated, and terminate.
 This facilitates multiple-components management with predefined ClusterDefinition.
 Users with advanced requirements can bypass this general setting and specify more precise control over the composition of the Cluster by directly referencing specific ComponentDefinitions for each component within 'componentSpecs[*].componentDef'.
 If this field is not provided, each component must be explicitly defined in 'componentSpecs[*].componentDef'.
 Note: Once set, this field cannot be modified; it is immutable.
 - `component_specs` (Attributes List) Specifies a list of ClusterComponentSpec objects used to define the individual Components that make up a Cluster.
 This field allows for detailed configuration of each Component within the Cluster.
-Note: 'shardingSpecs' and 'componentSpecs' cannot both be empty; at least one must be defined to configure a Cluster. (see [below for nested schema](#nestedatt--spec--component_specs))
+Note: 'shardings' and 'componentSpecs' cannot both be empty; at least one must be defined to configure a Cluster. (see [below for nested schema](#nestedatt--spec--component_specs))
 - `runtime_class_name` (String) Specifies runtimeClassName for all Pods managed by this Cluster.
 - `scheduling_policy` (Attributes) Specifies the scheduling policy for the Cluster. (see [below for nested schema](#nestedatt--spec--scheduling_policy))
 - `services` (Map of String) Defines a list of additional Services that are exposed by a Cluster.
-This field allows Services of selected Components, either from 'componentSpecs' or 'shardingSpecs' to be exposed, alongside Services defined with ComponentService.
+This field allows Services of selected Components, either from 'componentSpecs' or 'shardings' to be exposed, alongside Services defined with ComponentService.
 Services defined here can be referenced by other clusters using the ServiceRefClusterSelector.
-- `sharding_specs` (Attributes List) Specifies a list of ShardingSpec objects that manage the sharding topology for Cluster Components.
-Each ShardingSpec organizes components into shards, with each shard corresponding to a Component.
+- `shardings` (Attributes List) Specifies a list of ClusterSharding objects that manage the sharding topology for Cluster Components.
+Each ClusterSharding organizes components into shards, with each shard corresponding to a Component.
 Components within a shard are all based on a common ClusterComponentSpec template, ensuring uniform configurations.
-This field supports dynamic resharding by facilitating the addition or removal of shards through the 'shards' field in ShardingSpec.
-Note: 'shardingSpecs' and 'componentSpecs' cannot both be empty; at least one must be defined to configure a Cluster. (see [below for nested schema](#nestedatt--spec--sharding_specs))
+This field supports dynamic resharding by facilitating the addition or removal of shards through the 'shards' field in ClusterSharding.
+Note: 'shardings' and 'componentSpecs' cannot both be empty; at least one must be defined to configure a Cluster. (see [below for nested schema](#nestedatt--spec--shardings))
 - `topology` (String) Specifies the name of the ClusterTopology to be used when creating the Cluster.
 This field defines which set of Components, as outlined in the ClusterDefinition, will be used to construct the Cluster based on the named topology.
 The ClusterDefinition may list multiple topologies under 'clusterdefinition.spec.topologies[*]', each tailored to different use cases or environments.
 If 'topology' is not specified, the Cluster will use the default topology defined in the ClusterDefinition.
 Note: Once set during the Cluster creation, the 'topology' field cannot be modified.
 It establishes the initial composition and structure of the Cluster and is intended for one-time configuration.

 <a id="nestedatt--spec--backup"></a>